cksdml1014/chanisong/_pages/publications.md

 - **Applying SBM to Solve Special Problems**
   - Utilized SBM to develop a methodology for designing linkage systems in complex environments and is preparing for publication in a <span style="color: blue;">**journal**</span>.
-  - The problem definition is critical to the originality of this research, and disclosing the target problem could jeopardize its uniqueness.
-  - Details of the target problems and the research impact will be disclosed after journal acceptance.
+  - Problem originality is critical, and details will be disclosed after journal acceptance.
-  - However, the problem definition, methods, results, and potential impact can be shared in **private Zoom meetings**.
+  - **Private Zoom meetings** are available to discuss the target problems, methods, results, and potential impact.

 - **Collaborations and Industrial Applications**
   - Worked closely with **Hyundai Motors, HD Hyundai**, and other leading firms.